Go world class with the ultimate author’s website!

 She’s involved in animal rescue and also plays competitive senior United States Tennis Association tennis.

 Wanda lives with her husband of 45 years, Bill Fischer, a retired physician, in Schenectady, New York.
-They have two grown children and four grandchildren.
+They have two grown children and five grandchildren.

 In 1972, they were stars in their hometowns.
 Then they were drafted to play minor league baseball, thinking it would be an easy ride to the big time.
 Little did they know they’d be vying for a spot with every other talented kid who aspired to play professional baseball.
 Young, inexperienced, immature, far away from… [Read More]